Causal Temporal Reasoning for Markov Decision Processes: Abstract

 \section{Abstract}

-We introduce a new probabilistic temporal logic for the verification of Markov Decision Processes (MDP).
-Our logic is the first to include operators for causal reasoning, allowing us to express interventional and counterfactual queries.
+We introduce \textit{PCFTL (Probabilistic CounterFactual Temporal Logic)}, a new probabilistic temporal logic for the verification of Markov Decision Processes (MDP).
+PCFTL is the first to include operators for causal reasoning, allowing us to express interventional and counterfactual queries.
 Given a path formula $\phi$, an interventional property is concerned with the satisfaction probability of $\phi$ if we apply a particular change $I$ to the MDP (e.g., switching to a different policy); a counterfactual allows us to compute, given an observed MDP path $\tau$, what the outcome of $\phi$ would have been had we applied $I$ in the past.
-For its ability to reason about different configurations of the MDP, our approach represents a departure from existing probabilistic temporal logics that can only reason about a fixed system configuration.
+For its ability to reason about \textit{what-if} scenarios involving different configurations of the MDP, our approach represents a departure from existing probabilistic temporal logics that can only reason about a fixed system configuration.
 From a syntactic viewpoint, we introduce a generalized counterfactual operator that subsumes both interventional and counterfactual probabilities as well as the traditional probabilistic operator found in e.g., PCTL.
-From a semantics viewpoint, our logic is interpreted over a structural causal model (SCM) translation of the MDP, which gives us a representation amenable to counterfactual reasoning.
-We provide a proof-of-concept evaluation of our logic on a reach-avoid task in a grid-world model.
+From a semantics viewpoint, our logic is interpreted over a structural causal model translation of the MDP, which gives us a representation amenable to counterfactual reasoning.
+We evaluate PCFTL in the context of safe reinforcement learning using a benchmark of grid-world models.